iangge/iangge.github.io/_posts/2024-12-09-port-forwarding-between-windows-and-wsl2.md

 This mode replaces the default NAT setting by having all Windows network interfaces *mirrored* onto the Linux distributions in WSL2.
 Network services between Windows and WSL2 can now be accessed seamlessly without setting up port forwarding.

+> Warning: `mirrored` networking mode in WSL2 is an experimental setting that may have bugs and limitations {: .prompt-warning }

 Although using mirrored mode makes the networking more streamlined, I found it helpful to set up port forwarding first to better familiarize myself with the concept.
 Through either port forwarding or using mirrored mode, my self-hosted Docker services in WSL2 are made available through my local network.

 ## Glossary